 Your fee status is assessed before the start of the course and normally remains the same for the duration of the course.
 However, in certain circumstances, fee status can change part-way through a course.

-For example, if you are granted refugee status in the UK during your course or you become a family member of an EU national, your fee status may change from international to home status.
+For example, if you are granted refugee status in the UK during your course, your fee status may change from international to home status.

 If you qualify for a change in fee status part-way through your course, you will not normally be charged home fees until the beginning of the next academic year.